 Amherst College, B.A., Rhode Island School of Design, M.F.A.

-Stephen Mohring teaches sculpture, woodworking, and critical theory.
-He runs the college sawmill program which he developed in collaboration with the Arboretum, producing sustainably harvested lumber for the art department.
-He also works as the resident set designer for Ten Thousand Things a Twin Cities based company that brings lively, intelligent theater to people with little access to the wealth of the arts.
-Previously Stephen helped found and direct The Soap Factory, a Twin Cities nonprofit organization that supports emerging artists.
-His sculpture has been exhibited nationally, internationally, and has received numerous awards.
+Stephen Mohring teaches sculpture, woodworking, and interactive electronic art.
+He runs Carleton’s sawmill program, which he developed in collaboration with the Arboretum, producing sustainably harvested lumber for the art department.
+He also works as the resident set designer for Ten Thousand Things, a Twin Cities-based company that brings lively, intelligent theater to people with little access to the wealth of the arts.
+Before coming to Carleton, Stephen helped found and direct The Soap Factory, a Twin Cities non-profit organization supporting emerging artists.

 University of Minnesota, B.F.A., Cranbrook Academy of Art, M.F.A.